Essential Oils For Dogs

 - Marjoram: Marjoram is anti-fungal, anti-septic, and anti-bacterial.
 It may alleviate diabetes or depression symptoms, nerve pain, and assist with liver problems.

 - Sweet Orange: According to the Happy Healthy Pup Blog, Sweet Orange is deodorizing and deters bugs.
-Massage it on the stomach to relieve constipation symptoms in older puppies.

 - Vetiver: The Whole Dog Journal suggests that Vetiver may reduce stress by calming dogs afraid of loud noises.